serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 This editor derives from *Common.GridEditorBase* class in Serene, which is a special grid type that is designed for in-memory editing.
 It is also the base class for Order Details editor used in Order dialog.

+> The `<reference />` line at top of the file is important.
+TypeScript has ordering problems with input files.
+If we didn't put it there, TypeScript would sometimes output GridEditorBase after our MovieCastEditor, and we'd get compile time errors.
+As a rule of thumb, if you are deriving some class from another in your project (not Serenity classes), you should put a reference to file containing that base class.

 To reference this new editor type from server side, build and transform all templates.

 > This base class might be integrated to Serenity in later versions.
 In that case, its namespace will become Serenity, instead of Serene or MovieTutorial.